 Controlling the Camera with a TV Remote

 Connecting the camera to an HDMI CEC-compatible TV enables playback (including slideshow playback) using the TV remote control.
 In this case, you will need to adjust some TV settings.
-For details, refer to the control of the case, you will need to adjust some TV settings.
+For details, refer to the

+TV user manual.